f5devcentral/terraform-azure-bigip-module/README.md

 `f5_username` (string)

-`Description:` The admin username of the F5   Bigip that will be deployed
+`Description:` The admin username of the F5   BIG-IP that will be deployed

 `Default:` bigipuser